 According to a League of American Cyclists study, my adopted hometown (Minneapolis) is among the most popular U.S. cities for bike commuters.
 With numerous bodies of water within city limits, it also has a dense network of recreational trails, and new ones are constantly being built.

 But there’s a catch.
-According to The Weather Channel, the Twin Cities comprise the coldest major metropolitan area in the United States, a place where snow cover can persist for six months out of the year and temperatures routinely drop below zero.
+According to MSN, the Twin Cities comprise the coldest major metropolitan area in the United States, a place where snow cover can persist for six months out of the year and temperatures routinely drop below zero.
 So serious cyclists here need to have thick skin (and a lot of clothing to protect it).

 However, Minnesota does not have a monopoly on cold weather.
 If you live anywhere prone to freezing temperatures and frozen precipitation, you cannot cycle year-round without taking special precautions during the winter months.